Status of Coral Reefs of the World: 2025

 Webinars for Data Contributors

-To support data contributors and provide an overview of the data collation process, as well as an opporuntiy to ask questions, the GCRMN Data Collation team will be hosting two webinars in November 2024
+To support data contributors and provide an overview of the data collation process, as well as an opportunity to ask questions, the GCRMN Data Collation team will be hosting two webinars in November 2024

-This webinars, held across two timezones, will welcome all who wish to contribute their data to the seventh GCRMN global report.
+The webinars, held across two timezones, will welcome all who wish to contribute their data to the seventh GCRMN global report.
 Presentations will be provided on the data collation process, data storage, standardisation and acknowledgements.
 A large proportion will be set aside for Q&A and open discussion.

 Contact and Further Help

-If, after reading through the “Guide to Contributors”, you are still not clear on the GCRMN data contribution process, have questions about the process or the GCRMN at-large, please do not hesitate to reach out to the Data Collation team, the GCRMN Coordinator, or the ICRI Secretariat, or via the GCRMN Contact Page.
+If have questions about the process or the GCRMN at-large, please do not hesitate to reach out to the Data Collation team, the GCRMN Coordinator, or the ICRI Secretariat, or via the GCRMN Contact Page.